 A string that specifies the file to write to.
 The filename must include a path, which must either be absolute or use argument variables.
 For information about argument variables, see the IDE Project Management and Building Guide for ARM.

-Return value int 0

-For use with All C-SPY drivers.

 Description Saves the contents of a specified memory area to a file.

-Example memorySave("Memory:0x00", "Memory:0xFF", "intel-extended", "c:\\temp\\saved_memory.hex");
+Example \\memorySave("Memory:0x00", "Memory:0xFF", "intel-extended",

+"c:\\temp\\saved\memory.hex");

-See also Memory Save dialog box, page 176.
+See also Memory Save dialog box, page 166.

 \\messageBoxYesCancel